franklauder/franklauder.github.io/_posts/2022-11-20-TimeSeries-post.md

 The idea of this project began with how information was provided to the Finance office for budgeting purposes.
 Information provided was  projections based on previous years disbursements.
 These projections were at best an educated guess.
 Direct Loans are the largest source of revenue for the college thus an accurate picture of funding not based on an educated guess was needed.
 For a realistic picture of future Direct Loan disbursements, I turned to Time Series methods.
 With these techniques I forecast Direct Loan disbursements a year into the future providing solid information to work with.

 The project can be accessed by clicking the *Loan Forecast Project* the link below.
-For those who are interested in the code used for this project you can check it out on my repository at my Github account.
+For those who are interested in the code used for this project you can check it out at my Github repository.